Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 Now you will see the theme available from the Settings menu.

 You can switch themes; but as you will see; the current theme is identical to the light-theme.
-Now is time to modify some values in the `styles/variables.css` file with a valid design.
+Now it's time to modify some values in the `styles/variables.css` file with a valid design.

 ## Design Considerations